Uganda accuses U.S. envoy of subversion for trying to visit candidate | Politics

 In November, 54 people were killed as security forces quelled a protest that erupted after Wine was detained for alleged violation of the anti-coronavirus measures.
 Wine and his National Unity Platform (NUP) have rejected the results and said they were planning a court challenge.

 On Monday, security forces cordoned off the party's offices in the capital.
-The party said that was aimed at complicating their efforts to collect evidence of irregularities committed during the election.
+The party said that was aimed at complicating its efforts to collect evidence of irregularities committed during the election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)